Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - AWS VPN

 **Explanation:**
-"AWS Shield" is incorrect; Shield provides DDoS protection.
+AWS Shield is incorrect; Shield provides DDoS protection.
-"AWS VPC" is correct.
+AWS VPC is correct.
 Virtual Private Cloud creates an isolated network within AWS for deploying resources.
-"AWS Snowball" is incorrect; Snowball is for data transport.
+AWS Snowball is incorrect; Snowball is for data transport.
-"AWS VPN" is incorrect; VPN connects existing networks to AWS, but does not create the isolated network itself.
+AWS VPN is incorrect; VPN connects existing networks to AWS, but does not create the isolated network itself.

 ---